Flux-pulse-assisted Readout of a Fluxonium Qubit: Acknowledgements

 \section{Acknowledgements}

+We thank J. Heinsoo and M.F.S.
+Zwanenburg for insightful discussions.
 T.V.S. acknowledges the support of the Engineering and Physical Sciences Research Council (EPSRC) under EP/SO23607/1.
 C.K.A. additionally acknowledges support from the Dutch Research Council (NWO).